MicrosoftDocs/azure-dev-docs/articles/ansible/getting-started-cloud-shell.md

 ## Automatic credential configuration

-When signed into the Cloud Shell, Ansible authenticates with Azure to manage infrastructure without any additional configuration.
+When signed into the Cloud Shell, Ansible authenticates with Azure to manage infrastructure without any extra configuration.

 When working with multiple subscriptions, specify the subscription Ansible uses by exporting the `AZURE_SUBSCRIPTION_ID` environment variable.